At a Glance

-The Additional Country Filters section
+The Additional country filters section

-A note about languages: Unless told otherwise, contributors from other nations will answer questions and talk out loud in English.
+A note about languages: Unless told otherwise, contributors will answer questions and talk out loud in English.
 If you wish for them to respond in the specified non-English language, you must make it clear in your instructions and tasks.
 Refer to our “Testing in Non-English Languages” article for more information.

-The reasons for why UserTesting doesn't test in a particular country can vary, but they generally fall into three categories:
+The reasons why UserTesting doesn't test in a particular country can vary, but they generally fall into three categories:

 - Countries with localization/privacy laws: This bucket is limited to Russia and a few other nations where, because local laws require all customer data to be stored only on local servers, UserTesting doesn't have a server presence.